sarahdobson/piv-conformance/docs/user-guide.md

-## PIV Card Conformance Tool User Guide
+## Card Conformance Tool User Guide

-You can use the PIV Card Conformance Tool (CCT) to verify that your PIV cards conform to the PIV data model per current releases of FIPS 201 and associated publications.
+You can use the Card Conformance Tool (CCT) to verify that your PIV cards conform to the PIV data model per current releases of FIPS 201 and associated publications.

 ### PREREQS
 - TODO: Define these.